 We’re looking for the games industry’s next generation of leading character artists!

-Now in its eleventh year, Search For A Star has helped to showcase some of the best student game developers around.
-We expanded to include art disciplines for the first time in 2016 and have already introduced studios to hundreds of games artists!
+Search For A Star has helped to showcase some of the best student game developers around.
+We expanded to include art disciplines for the first time in 2016 and have since introduced studios to hundreds of games artists in their first roles!

 The character art challenge is split up into two stages, with the project stage open to all entrants.